ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VSCode/README.md

 Once you activate the 'ThinkGeo UI WPF' license to start your evaluation, you should be able to see the map with our Cloud Maps layer!
 You can double-click to zoom in, use the mouse wheel to zoom in/out, and track zoom in by holding down the Shift key and tracking the map.
 Additionally, you can rotate the map by holding down the Alt key and dragging the map.

 <img src="./assets/Cloud_Maps_Layer_ScreenShot.gif"  width="840" height="580">

+## Summary

+You now have a basic understanding of how to use the ThinkGeo Map controls in VS Code and can begin adding functionality to your own applications.
+Let's review what we've learned about the object relationships and how the pieces of ThinkGeo UI work together:

+1. A `MapView` is the fundamental control that contains all the other objects used to determine how the map is rendered.
+2. A `MapView` has multiple `Overlays`, and each `Overlay` corresponds to a tier of images displayed on the map control.
+3. The `MapUnit` (feet, meters, decimal degrees, etc.) and `CurrentExtent` need to be correctly set for the `Map` control.

+Congratulations, you are now in an excellent position to review the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-desktop-maps/-/tree/master/samples/wpf/HowDoISample) and explore other features.